morgonic/Retrieval-Augmented_Generation/README.md

 - The higher the chunk size, the higher the hallucinations.
 - Higher chunk overlap helps a little bit with continuity but doesn't help with accuracy or hallucinations.
 - Chunks with a size of 500-1000 and an overlap of 100-200 consistently produce better answers, seeming to have enough context for reasoning without much hallucinating.

+---

+## Questions & Answers
+1. Why does the embedding dimensionality matter in a RAG pipeline, and how is it determined?
+    - Embedding dimensionality determines the vector space in which semantic similarity is measured.
+In FAISS, all vectors in the index must have the same fixed dimension — it defines the geometry of comparison.
+The dimensionality is determined by the embedding model (e.g., all-distilroberta-v1 outputs 768-dimensional vectors).
+A mismatch between the embedding size and the FAISS index will trigger errors or degrade retrieval quality.
+Higher dimensions allow for richer semantic representation, but may increase computational cost and memory usage.
+2. How does FAISS's IndexFlatL2 perform similarity search, and why use it over other indexes?
+    - IndexFlatL2 performs an exact search using Euclidean (L2) distance.
+It computes the distance between the query vector and all vectors in the index and returns the top k closest matches.
+It's simple and accurate, ideal for small to medium-sized datasets where speed isn't a bottleneck.
+In contrast, for larger-scale retrieval (e.g. millions of vectors), approximate methods like IndexIVFFlat or HNSW are preferred for faster retrieval at the cost of some accuracy.
+3. How does chunk overlap improve context quality, and when can it backfire?
+    - Chunk overlap (e.g. 10–20% of chunk size) helps preserve continuity of ideas that span across boundaries — especially useful when a sentence or paragraph splits mid-thought.
+This improves recall and reduces semantic fragmentation.
+    However, high overlap increases index size and may introduce redundant information, causing retrieval of near-duplicate chunks.
+This can confuse the generator (e.g., when it receives the same fact twice in slightly different wording) and bloat memory usage.
+4. How should prompts be designed in the generator to reduce hallucinations and improve groundedness?
+    - Good prompt design in RAG provides clear instruction, structured context, and scope.
+    - For example:
+        - "Answer the question based only on the following context:\n\n{context}\n\nQuestion: {question}\nAnswer:"
+    - Key tips:
+        - Use the phrase "based only on the following context" to restrict model behavior.
+        - Keep context under token limits (e.g., < 1024 tokens for T5-small).
+        - Avoid ambiguous wording -- the more literal the prompt, the better small models perform.
+    - Advanced techniques like few-shot examples, separators, or tag-based formats (e.g., <context>...</context>) can further improve control.
+5. What are the trade-offs between small vs large embedding models in terms of RAG performance?
+    - Small models (like all-MiniLM or distilroberta) are fast, lightweight, and perform reasonably well for general semantic similarity.
+They're ideal for low-resource or real-time applications.
+    - Large models (like multi-qa-mpnet-base or e5-large) produce more precise embeddings, especially for complex queries or technical content — but require more memory and compute.
+    - In RAG systems, larger embedding models generally yield better retrieval quality, which improves generation accuracy — but only if the generator is strong enough to take advantage of that precision.